orel-dayan/OOP-TASK2/README.md

 ### Task
 This is a class called `Task` that implements the `Comparable` interface and the `Callable` interface. `Task` class is a generic class, as it uses the T generic type.
 It has two fields, taskType of type `TaskType` and callable of type `Callable<T>`.
 This callable field allows the class to store an instance of a `Callable` task and execute it later.
 The `Task` class has two constructors, one of them takes two parameters `Callable<T>` and `TaskType`, the other takes one parameter `Callable<T>` and will set the `TaskType` to `OTHER.` The class also defines two static methods `createTask`, one of them takes two parameters `Callable<T>` and `TaskType`, the other takes one parameter `Callable<T>` and will set the `TaskType` to `OTHER.` Both of them create a new instance of `Task<T>` and return it.

+### Factory design patrren:
+In order for us to want a method that will hold an object from one of several options when all the objects have some common denominator.
+Usually we used that design patrren when we dont know what the function we need. its also a way to hide the sub classes and the sub constructors.
+In our project we used this design patrren in the function of `createTask` so that there will be no access to the constructor.

 It has also the following methods:
 - `getCallable` : which return the callable field
 - `getType` : which returns the priority value of the taskType